lpares12/nodejs-template/api/README.md

 ## Architecture

 The current design is based on DDD + hexagonal architecture.
-We can find a folder application which contains the main sources.
-Inside this folder we find:
+We can find the `src` folder that containst the main sources organized by domains.

+Each of this domain contains:

+- commands folder: use cases that are available for execution.
+Gets called by the controllers and executes commands on the repository.
+Also interacts with externa interfaces.
-- controller: contains the controllers, which are the entry points of the application.
+- controller folder: entry points of the application.
 In this case, since it will only be accessible through a web app, we only have http controller.
-- application: contains the commands/use cases that are available for execution.
-Gets called by the controllers and executes the commands on the repository.
-Also interacts with the external ports/interfaces.
-- domain: currently only contains the model of the application.
-In this case, it is totally integrated with mongoose.
+- models folder: defines the models for the domain.
+- routes: defines the routes for this specific domain.
-- infrastructure: implementation of the interfaces to access the models and external libraries.
-In this case we have the methods to save/update/remove data from Mongo database, and interaction with email
+- repository: implementation of the interfaces to interact with the external database for these specific models.
+In this case we have the methods to save/update/remove data from Mongo database.

+Also we find two other folders:

+- utils: which contains the interfaces/ports used to interact with external modules, such as stripe or send emails.
+- middleware: executed when matching routes.

 ## Dependencies